Landscaping Ideas for Extra Privacy in Your Garden

 Mount plant pots to a piece of wall or screen you choose.
 Certain wall-hanging designs will include hooks or cable ties instead.

 Arrange a variety of plants.
 They could be seasonal, completely foliage-based or floral.
 Trailing variety will cover the area effectively and give herbs some thought as well.
+For a flash of colour, plant tall varieties next to it.
+For example, hollyhocks, snapdragons or foxgloves will provide height.

 In conclusion